 Though mycorrhizae are incredibly common (and functionally important) to land plants, they are in rapid decline.
-We are farming in ways that destroy these soil and fungi interactions, and we are now farming on half of the world’s land.
+We are farming in ways that destroy these fungal interactions, and we are now farming on half of the world’s land.

-Read on below about the plant and mycorrhizae relationships and why they are important to preserve in organic farming practices in this week's letter:
+Read on below about plant mycorrhizal relationships and why they are important in organic farming systems: